Joint Binary-Continuous Fractional Programming: Solution Methods and Applications: Abstract

-\ABSTRACT{In this paper, we investigate a class of non-convex sum-of-ratios programs relevant to decision-making in key areas such as product assortment and pricing, facility location and cost planning, and security games.
+In this paper, we investigate a class of non-convex sum-of-ratios programs relevant to decision-making in key areas such as product assortment and pricing, and facility location and cost planning.
 These optimization problems, characterized by both continuous and binary decision variables, are highly non-convex and challenging to solve.
-To the best of our knowledge, no existing methods can efficiently solve these problems to near-optimality with arbitrary precision.
-To address this challenge, we explore a \textit{piecewise linear approximation approach} that enables the approximation of complex nonlinear components of the objective function as linear functions.
-We then demonstrate that the approximated problem can be reformulated as a mixed-integer linear program, a second-order cone program, or a bilinear program, all of which can be solved to optimality using off-the-shelf solvers like CPLEX or GUROBI.
-Additionally, we provide theoretical bounds on the approximation errors associated with the solutions derived from the approximated problem.
-We illustrate the applicability of our approach to competitive joint facility location and cost optimization, as well as product assortment and pricing problems.
-Extensive experiments on instances of varying sizes are conducted to assess the efficiency of our method.}
+To the best of our knowledge, no existing methods can {efficiently} solve these problems to near-optimality with arbitrary precision.
+To address this challenge, we propose an innovative approach based on \textit{logarithmic transformations} and \textit{piecewise linear approximation (PWLA)} to approximate the nonlinear fractional program as a mixed-integer convex program with arbitrary precision, which can be efficiently solved using cutting plane (CP) or Branch-and-Cut (B\&C) procedures.
+Our method offers several advantages: it allows for a shared set of binary variables to approximate nonlinear terms and employs an optimal set of breakpoints to approximate other non-convex terms in the reformulation, resulting in an approximate model that is \textit{minimal in size}.
+Furthermore, we provide a theoretical analysis of the approximation errors associated with the solutions derived from the approximated problem.
+We demonstrate the applicability of our approach to constrained competitive joint facility location and cost optimization, as well as constrained product assortment and pricing problems.
+Extensive experiments on instances of varying sizes, comparing our method with several alternatives—including general-purpose solvers and more direct PWLA-based approximations—show that our approach consistently achieves superior performance across all baselines, particularly in large-scale instances.